Recipe: Homemade Chocolate (GAPS, Paleo)

 Physiological Effects of Cacao

 There is a clear physiological reason for the love of chocolate.
 Raw cacao promotes the release of neurotransmitters, such as serotonin and phenylethylamine, which elevate the mood.
 It also stimulates the secretion of endorphins — feel good hormones which also reduce pain.
-This can be dangerous for some people who have an imbalance in their physiology (or their gut) because it puts them at risk for an addiction to chocolate.
+This can be dangerous for some people who have an imbalance in their physiology (or their gut) because it puts them at risk for an addiction to chocolate – even homemade chocolate.

 The combination of the caffeine energy burst and the release of serotonin can have a very powerful effect on the brain.
 You may know someone who needs to have chocolate every day because they need this lift.